pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 For example, <tt>?__dynamic_id=1234</tt> is ignored, while <tt>?dynamic_id=1234</tt> and <tt>?_dynamic_id</tt> are considered distinct pages.

-The query parameters are still passed to the application server, however the values are replaced with `PANTHEON_STRIPPED` to indicate that cache optimization is in effect for this parameter.
+The query parameters are still passed to the application server; however, the values are replaced with `PANTHEON_STRIPPED` to indicate that cache optimization is in effect for this parameter.
 Avoid using these parameters in ways that alter content in the response.

 For more information, see [PANTHEON_STRIPPED GET Parameter Values](/docs/pantheon_stripped).